An Ongoing Series of Informational Entries from Pevic Mesh Trials I Watched

 Ethicon needed the feedback of its key opinion leaders on the clinical safety of the TVT-O.

-Professor Jacquetin told Ethicon in a document read by Tom Kline that there was a need for multi-centered trials, and a need to reproduce the procedure on a far larger scale, which was never done pre-launch, against Jacquetin’s advice.
-For your information, Jacquetin stated he would not want the Prolift he invented implanted in his own wife!
+Professor Jacquetin told Ethicon in a document read by Plaintiff's counsel that there was a need for multi-centered trials, and a need to reproduce the procedure on a far larger scale, which was never done pre-launch, against Jacquetin’s advice.
+Jacquetin stated he would not want the Prolift he invented implanted in his own wife!

 Instead, there was only one trial done by one doctor, Professor de Laval, who invented the product.
 In this one trial, he only used his prototype invention.